-- Group functions;
+- key functions;

-- Activities related to (re)insurance;
+- activities related to (re)insurance;

-- Investments;
+- investments;

-- Accounting management.
+- accounting management.

 The control activities described below are considered as the principal activities for controlling risks specific to those areas.
 In accordance with SCOR's internal control system approach, these control activities are performed at Group or Company level, on core business and investment process level or on support process level, as appropriate.